-- Building a statewide network via local chapters to advocate for policies that best serve individuals, families and communities impacted by crime – and to stop cycles of victimization and crime;
+Builds a statewide network via local chapters in San Francisco Bay Area, Fresno, Los Angeles, Sacramento, San Diego and Stockton to advocate for policies that best serve individuals, families and communities impacted by crime – and to stop cycles of victimization and crime;

-- Conducting research with survivors across the state to identify the priority issues and needs – and to let policymakers know how to help victims (read example reports here);
+Conducts research with survivors across the state to identify the priority issues and needs – and to let policymakers know how to help victims (read example reports here); and

-- Advocating for smarter policies on the state and local level, including successfully working to expand the use of existing state dollars for more trauma recovery centers; and
+Advocates for smarter policies on the state and local level, including successfully working to expand the use of existing state dollars for more trauma recovery centers.